sheynkman-lab/Long-Read-Proteogenomics/AWStoZenodo.md

 <p align="center"><img src="https://github.com/lifebit-ai/dry-bench-skills-for-researchers/blob/adds-mini-courses/assets/lifebitCloudOS.png"  width="250" align="right" ></p>

-We used `Lifebit's CloudOS`, use conda to organize our environment, this maybe repeated in an appropriate sized terminal, running a unix environment.
+We used `Lifebit's CloudOS`, use conda to organize our environment.
+The documentation here is to be transparent about the data that were moved from the Amazon S3 buckets to Zenodo.
+Similar steps may be performed on other datasets following the same step-by-step procedure in an appropriate sized terminal, running a unix environment.

 ### i. initialize the bash environment